TJohn0312/PersonalSite/README.md

 ## Home

-    - Mobile home page background Img.
+    - Better Mobile home page background Img.

 ## About

-    - Finnish Adding text to about page
+    - Finnish refining text to about page

 ## Contact